-Bone grafting is a surgical procedure that replaces missing bone.
+Bone graft for dental implant is a surgical procedure that replaces missing bone.
 Procedure is extremely complex, poses a significant health risk to the patient.
 Autogenous bone graft is the preferred technique as there is less risk of the graft rejection because the graft originated from the patient’s own body.
 Dr. Navid Rahmani is an internationally recognized, Board Certified Periodontist and Dental Implant Specialist.
-All procedures are performed in our NYC Dental office in Midtown Manhattan equipped with cutting edge diagnostic equipment.
+All procedures are performed in our NYC Dental Implants Center.

-Depending on the site of the bone loss and your individual needs, Dr. Rahmani will use one of several different techniques to help replace the missing bone.
+Depending on the site of the bone loss and your individual needs, Dr. Rahmani, a top implant dentist in New York will use one of several different techniques to help replace the missing bone.

 One popular socket preservation technique is to fill the empty socket with bone grafting material or artificial bone grafting material.
 Afterwards the bone grafting material may be covered up with an artificial membrane containing special proteins to help stimulate your body to repair the empty socket and to prevent the gum tissue from growing into the bone.
 The artificial membrane is then covered up with gum to protect it.